 To examine student understanding, identical pre and post-tests were developed.
-To develop the test, we first developed a set of nine learning goals for the physical science motion unit, based on analyses of Pennsylvania's science standards and physical science textbooks used in the state.
-(See Appendix A for a list of the learning goals.)
+To develop the test, we first developed a set of learning goals for the physical science motion unit, based on analyses of Pennsylvania's science standards and physical science textbooks used in the state.
 Eighth and ninth grade physical science teachers reviewed these learning goals to confirm that they are, in fact, the targets of instruction.
 An example of a learning goal used for this project is "Identify constant, positive, negative, and 0 rates of change in position with respect to time from a position-time graph."
 Then, an expert in item development was hired to construct test items linked to the learning goals.
 For content validation, physical science teachers examined the items to confirm they matched the learning goals, and that the items were grade appropriate.
 Tests with these items were piloted, and items that performed best in terms of reliability and validity, and that covered all of the learning goals, were compiled into one test.
 The test was composed of eight multiple-choice items and twelve open-response items based on a knowledge-integration format (Lee & Liu, 2009).
-(See Appendix B for sample test items.)